 Customer satisfaction isn’t just served by good responsiveness and efficient resolution.
 It’s also served by transparency.
 Sometimes the best way of keeping your customers happy is by showing them what’s going on.

-At the time of writing, there is no built-in capability within Jira to create or share customer reports through the JSM customer portal.
+There is currently no built-in capability within Jira to share reports with customers through the JSM customer portal.
 And that is despite many JSM support teams wanting to report to their customers about how many tickets are being created, how many are open, how quickly the support team are resolving issues etc.

 How to increase customer satisfaction with better visuals